molevolworkshop/molevolworkshop.github.io/software/alignment-lab.md

 notice a new option,
 `--maxiterate 1000`, which instructs MAFFT to run an iterative alignment with maximum 1000 cycles.
-* Load the *mafft_aa_iter.fasta* file into SeaView
+* Load the *mafft_aa_iter.fasta* file into your alignment viewer
-* Build a tree using your protein alignment by selecting *Trees > Distance Methods > NJ* and use a Poisson distance metric.
-De-click ignore gaps and do a bootstrap test as above
+* Build a tree using your protein alignment by selecting *Trees > Distance Methods > NJ*, selecting a Poisson distance metric, de-clicking _ignore gaps_ and do a bootstrap test as above (SeaView) or select *Phylogeny > Construct/Test Neighbor-Joining Tree*, choose the *mafft_aa_iter.fasta* file and then select *Protein sequences*, followed by OK on the next window to choose the default Poisson distance metric (MEGA)
 * Using the same _1ped_aa.fasta_ file, employ the MAFFT automatic selection of alignment strategy by using the command:
 ~~~~~~